 MELISSA BLOCK, HOST:

-In a military court in Washington State today, Army Sergeant Robert Bales offered these words: Sorry just isn't good enough, but I am sorry.
+In a military court in Washington State today, Army Sgt.
+Robert Bales offered these words: Sorry just isn't good enough, but I am sorry.
+[POST-BROADCAST CORRECTION: Bales is a staff sergeant.]
 Bales agreed to plead guilty to killing 16 Afghan civilians, as part of a deal that spared him the death penalty.
-Now his sentencing hearing is wrapping up.
+Now, his sentencing hearing is wrapping up.

 He talked at length about this tree.
-They'd pulled down a tree that was along the roadside that they suspected that the Taliban were using as sort of a marker to detonate IEDs when the U.S. troops went by.
-So they pulled down this tree and he spent a whole day, prior to the massacre, just trying to chop up this tree, trying to cut into small pieces because it just represented the people who were trying to kill him, in his words.
+They'd pulled down a tree that was along a roadside, that they suspected the Taliban were using as sort of a marker to detonate IEDs when the U.S. troops went by.
+So they pulled down this tree.
+And he spent a whole day, prior to the massacre, just trying to chop up this tree, trying to cut it into small pieces because it just represented the people who were trying to kill him, in his words.

-BLOCK: Sergeant Bales's lawyers had indicated that the jury would be hearing from experts, from mental health professionals.
+BLOCK: Sgt.
+Bales' lawyers had indicated that the jury would be hearing from experts, from mental health professionals.
 But in the end, they didn't call any.
 Any idea why not?

 KASTE: It was surprising to everyone who's been following this case.
-You know, they never promised mental health experts but they sure sounded like they were going to explore some kind of defense based on PTSD or a brain injury that Sergeant Bales had suffered, something along those lines.
+You know, they never promised mental health experts, but they sure sounded like they were going to explore some sort of defense based on PTSD or a brain injury that Sgt.
+Bales had suffered - something along those lines.
 But in the end, they just abruptly turned to him.

 So, in some ways, it might have been a tactical decision here, to avoid sort of going down a risky path of trying to blame it on some kind of a mental condition.

-BLOCK: So the jury now has this statement from Sergeant Bales.
+BLOCK: So the jury now has this statement from Sgt.
+Bales.
 But they also have the testimony that you told us about on the show yesterday, from Afghans whose families were massacred in this assault.
-Were those family members in court today to hear what Sergeant Bales had to say?
+Were those family members in court today, to hear what Sgt.
+Bales had to say?

-BLOCK: And we mentioned, Martin, that Sergeant Bales has pleaded guilty.
+BLOCK: And we mentioned, Martin, that Sgt.
+Bales has pleaded guilty.
 This is a sentencing hearing.
 What does the military jury have to decide here?

-KASTE: Well, Sergeant Bales is pretty much guaranteed a life sentence.
+KASTE: Well, Sgt.
+Bales is pretty much guaranteed a life sentence.
 He avoided the death penalty by pleading guilty.
-But the question now before this jury is whether or not his life sentence comes with any possibility that someday he might be up for parole.
+But the question now before this jury is whether or not his life sentence comes with any possibility that someday, he might be up for parole.
 That's what's at stake now for this jury.

 BLOCK: OK, NPR's Martin Kaste at Joint Base Lewis-McChord in Washington State.
 Martin, thank you.